 How can Counselling & Psychotherapy help me?

-Counselling/psychotherapy can help you to explore your feelings, gain new awareness and investigate alternative choices.
-It is not advice giving or about instructing you on what to do but instead, counselling/psychotherapy enables you to find your own best ways forward.
+Counselling and psychotherapy can help you to explore your feelings, gain new awareness and investigate alternative choices.
+It is not advice giving or about instructing you on what to do but instead, counselling and psychotherapy empowers you to find your own best ways forward.
 The aim of the process is to help you to better understand yourself and review other, perhaps more rewarding options.

 How are Counselling & Psychotherapy different?

 The terms counselling and psychotherapy are used interchangeably and even within the profession there is some discord as to whether they are different practices.
 It is generally accepted that counselling is shorter term work, focused on difficulties in the here and now and that psychotherapy is longer term work, at a deeper or unconscious level.

 How will I know if therapy is for me?

 The initial appointment is an assessment session, where we explore together the issues which have brought you to therapy.
 We discuss your expectations, explore whether therapy is an appropriate intervention and decide whether you are comfortable working with me and my approach.
 This initial appointment is offered without any on going commitment from the client, so that you can put a toe in the water and check out the process.

 In subsequent sessions, we then work together, reviewing and reflecting on progress.
 I work on either a short-term basis (up to 8 weeks) or on a longer term basis, taking into account each client's clinical requirements and personal situation.

 What is EMDR?